🇭🇰

 Hong Kong's diner culture runs on dairy and eggs

-New Territories & Outlying Islands
+New Territories and Outlying Islands

 Options thin quickly beyond the urban core

-Banquet & Formal Cantonese Dining
+Banquet and Formal Cantonese Dining

 Luxury does not mean labelled